mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:02:04]

 **Michaela:** Yeah,  I'm really excited.
-It's also the first interview for me, where I have like two guests here on my shows.
-I'm super excited.
+It's also the first interview for me, where I have two guests here on my show.
+So, I'm super excited.
 And I normally start my show with asking my guests how they actually landed in tech.
-So a little bit about your journey and here, I think it's really interesting because you both have such a wild, a little bit wild and very diverse backgrounds.
+So a little bit about your journey and here, I think it's really interesting
+because you both have such a wild, a little bit wild, and very diverse backgrounds.
 So Trier, I want to start with you.
-You served in the United States air force.
+You served in the United States Air Force.
-Like, I mean, it's already makes me wow.
-Right.
+I mean, it already makes me wow...
+Right?
 And you led engineering teams there.
-How did you get into us air force?
-And how did you get into software engineering and how was that experience before?
+How did you get into the US Air Force?
+And how did you get into software engineering and how was that experience for you?
 [00:02:44]

 **Trier:**  Yeah.
-I actually got into the air force through, by attending the air force academy.
+I actually got into the Air Force through, by attending the Air Force Academy.
-So I attended the air force academy for four years for college and then got commissioned as an officer.
-And I actually wanted to be an engineer.
-I majored in systems engineering because my dream job was actually to work on the planes.
-The future planes at the airport was going to build and take feedback from the pilot to make changes.
+So I attended the Air Force Academy for four years for college and then got commissioned as an officer.
+And I actually ended up wanting to be an engineer.
+I majored in systems engineering because my dream job was actually to work on the planes, the future planes at the Air Force was going to build and take feedback from the pilots and make changes.
 That's not what I ended up doing.
 I ended up doing cybersecurity, but that's what I wanted to do.
 And here we are.
+So.
 [00:03:21]

 **Michaela:** Okay.
-And cyber security.
-So did you do that as the US air force?
-Or where did you, when you do do that?
+And cybersecurity, so did you do that as the US Air Force, or where did you do that?
 [00:03:29]

-**Trier:**  I did that.
-I did that for seven years, active duty in the air force, cyber security, primarily defense.
+**Trier:**  I did that, I did that for seven years, active duty in the Air Force, cybersecurity, primarily defense.
-So preventing adversaries from getting into the US military is now.
+So preventing adversaries from getting into the US military's networks.
 [00:03:42]

 **Michaela:** Oh, that sounds very, very exciting.
-How was that experience for you working with probably quite a lot of men at that point.
+How was that experience for you working with probably quite a lot of men at that point?
-I mean, maybe that's a very naive picture of the US air force.
+I mean, maybe that's a very naive picture of the US Air Force.
 I don't know.
-Maybe it's like equal, but I mean, engineering generally is very heavy, unbalanced workwith diversity.
+Maybe it's like equal, but I mean, engineering generally is very heavy, you know, unbalanced with diversity.
-So how is that in the US?
+So how is that in the US Air Force?
 [00:04:04]

 **Trier:**  Yeah.
 So that's actually then how I usually say I stumbled into